TeamDev-IP/JxBrowser-Gallery/compose/pomodoro/README.md

 range of use cases, from 3D data visualizations to medical applications.

-This project demonstrates capability of 3D rendering with JxBrowser featuring three timers from a well-known Pomodoro technique, which are accompanied by the corresponding rotating 3D models.
+This project demonstrates capability of 3D rendering with JxBrowser featuring three timers from a well-known Pomodoro technique.
+Each timer is accompanied by the corresponding rotating 3D model.
 Here are some highlights:

 1. Cross-platform support for Windows, macOS, and Linux, with various architectures, too.